 A Multivariate Search enables you to combine searches of faces, logos, objects, text, and/or transcription to quickly pinpoint relevant media.

 This means you can simultaneously search against a variety of cognitive engines to locate media, which is especially helpful when searching through video.

 How to Perform a Multivariate Search

-2. To add the second Search Term, select a different engine category.
-In this case, we want to find Mentions where Anderson Cooper appears on screen, so we would select the Face Engine Icon.
-Begin typing the name of the person you are searching for.
-For example, “Anderson Cooper”.
-As you type the name, the available faces to select will begin to populate in the picklist below the Search Bar.
+Begin typing the name of the face you are searching for, i.e. “Anderson Cooper”.
+As you type the name, trained faces* will populate in the menu below the Search Bar.
 Once your desired option appears, click on the face, then click Add to add it to the search:

-3. The Search Results will contain only Mentions where “healthcare” is found in the transcription and Anderson Cooper’s face appears on screen:
+4. The Search results will contain only Mentions where “healthcare” is found in the transcription and Anderson Cooper’s face appears on screen:

-- To search for faces outside of Veritone’s Libraries, contact your Customer Success Manager to discuss adding to your organization’s Face Library.
+- To search for faces, logos or object that have not been trained in your available trained Libraries, contact your Customer Success Manager to discuss adding to your organization’s Library.